marcusbianchi/credit_analysis/README.md

     --network host \
 	--name credit_consumer marcusbianchi/credit_analysis_consumer
 ```
-The consumer will start in a container as start to read the QUEUE.
+**The consumer will start in a container and start to process the QUEUE.**

-OBS: This test version is using host network and shouldn't be used in production.
+__OBS: This test version is using host network and shouldn't be used in production.__

 ## Deployment Procedure with Docker Compose